Bitena

-Bitena (Amharic: ቢጠና; Wolaita: Biixanna) is a town in Wolayita Zone, Southern Nations, Nationalities, and Peoples' Region, Ethiopia.
+Bitena (Amharic: ቢጠና; Wolayttattuwa: Biixxanna) is a town in Wolayita Zone, South Ethiopia Regional State, Ethiopia.
 It is administrative capital of Diguna Fango district of Wolayita Zone, Ethiopia.
-Bitena is located about 355 km away from Addis Ababa to the south on the path Addis-Hawassa-Dimtu-Sodo and 45 km away from Sodo, the capital of Wolaita Zone.
+Bitena is located about 355 km away from Addis Ababa to the south on the path Addis-Awasa-Dimtu-Sodo and 45 km away from Sodo, the capital of Wolaita Zone.
 It also specifically located between 22 km West of Dimtu town and 7 km northeast of Kercheche town.
 Bitena lies between 6°57'52.6"N 38°02'08.7"E.

 Demography

 Based on the 2007 population projection by the Central Statistical Agency of Ethiopia, Bitena has a total population of 13,294, of whom 8,855 are women and 4,439 are men.
 The majority of the inhabitants were Protestants (96.61%) and 2.0% practiced Ethiopian Orthodox Christianity, and 1.39% were Catholics.